What is the difference between planning and building?

 What is the zoning of my property?

-To find out the zoning of your property, please refer to the Planning Development Map or State Government Map Viewer.
+To find out the zoning of your property, please refer to the South Australia Property and Planning Atlas.

 How long will it take to get development approval?